Afalls89/backend-nc-news/ReadeMe.md

 npm run setup-dbs
 ```

-Seed the Database with development data by runnning the following script:
+Seed the Database with development data by running the following script:

 ```
 npm run seed